 Every carrier has worked to boost LTE speeds and improve coverage in recent years to make the transition to 5G smoother.
-But only one carrier rolled out a new label to describe its effort: AT&T. And despite the controversy over its 5G E logo, which has led some subscribers to think they have 5G when they don’t, AT&T now offers the fastest LTE network in the U.S. According to Ookla, download speeds over AT&T’s network average 32.91 Mbps.
+But only one carrier rolled out a new label to describe its effort: AT&T. And despite the controversy over its 5G E logo, which led some subscribers to think they have 5G when they don’t, AT&T still has LTE performance that generally ranks amongst the fastest networks, depending on who you ask.

-“AT&T is adding more lanes to the highway and adding more frequency bands,” Milanovic said.
+“AT&T is adding more lanes to the highway and adding more frequency bands,” Milanovic said when we spoke to him last year.
 “If you have a [5G E] capable device, the network is ready to serve you four or five channels at the same time, which means faster speeds and completing tasks quicker.”

 Other operators are doing the same thing, Milanovic noted, but they’re not sticking 5G labels on their advanced LTE networks.
 Verizon’s network, which topped our list of fastest wireless networks in 2018, isn’t quite as fast as AT&T and T-Mobile anymore, Ookla says, but it is more reliable in more areas than its rivals are.
 In other words, you’re more likely to be shunted to 3G on AT&T than you are on Verizon.